facebookresearch/t2motion/README.md

 ```bash
     python train.py data=babelsync-ems-mul-amass-rot run_id=iccv_submission model.if_weighted=true data.batch_size=8 model=ems model.if_humor=true model.optim.lr=5.0e-05 model.latent_dim=256 model.losses.lmd_text2rfeats_recons=1.0 model.if_contrast=true init_weight=/private/home/yijunq/repos/t2motion/outputs/humor.pt
 ```
-Our experiments are made on 8 V100 GPUs, so you may need to change the optim.lr accordingly according to the GPUs you had.
+Our experiments are made on 8 V100 GPUs with a total batch size of 8X8=64, so you may need to change the optim.lr accordingly based on the GPUs you used.
+## Interactive Rendering
+To make it easier to use our model, we also provide an interactive code which takes in two kinds of input
 ## Acknowledgments
 We want to especially thank the following contributors that our code is based on:
 [TEMOS](https://github.com/Mathux/TEMOS),[MDM](https://github.com/GuyTevet/motion-diffusion-model)